August 11, 1926:

 Moved to Causeway Green Hostel for ex-servicemen

-Violent incidents broke out between Polish and Jamaican residents
+Violent incidents broke out in the hostel between Polish and Jamaican residents

 Married Barbara Poole in Oldbury, Worcestershire